 Government funded spider venom project to provide lifeline for bees

-- Department for Business, Innovation & Skills, Department for Environment, Food & Rural Affairs, Department for International Development, Biotechnology and Biological Sciences Research Council, Innovate UK, The Rt Hon Greg Clark MP, and Lord de Mauley TD
+- Department for Business, Innovation & Skills, Department for Environment, Food & Rural Affairs, Department for International Development, Biotechnology and Biological Sciences Research Council, Innovate UK, The Rt Hon Greg Clark, and Lord de Mauley TD

 - Part of:

 - Agricultural technologies (agri-tech) strategy and Research and development

 - 24 December 2014

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 UK businesses and universities to benefit from £16 million of funding to solve some of the world’s greatest agricultural challenges.